-HSA 3215 Healthcare Marketing 30 hours, 3 credits
+Prerequisites: None HSA 3215 Healthcare Marketing

 This course will focus on the role of marketing within a healthcare organization.
 Marketing has become the centerpiece that brings together quality improvement performances on a national and global scale.
 Students will explore the purpose of marketing as well as the concepts, tools, and skills used to help organizations reach their intended market share.